Skip to content

 Educate

-We host free virtual and in-person workshops to dispel myths and explain the urgent need for South Asian donors.
+Hosting virtual workshops to dispel myths and explain the science of ethnic matching.

 Empower

-We train and support student volunteers to become leaders and organize registration drives in their own communities.
+Training student advocates to lead registration drives in their local communities.

 Register